Skip to content

 September 24, 2025, 2:17 pm | Read time: 5 minutes

-What is the ideal daily eating window?
+What is the ideal eating window per day?
 And how does it affect mortality?
 U.S. researchers explored these questions in a large-scale study.
 The answer is quite surprising.

 Follow the FITBOOK channel on WhatsApp now!

-For years, the positive aspects of intermittent fasting have been reported and supported by various studies.
+For years, the positive attributes of intermittent fasting have been reported and supported by various studies.
 The takeaway: If you want to maintain your weight or do something good for your health and life expectancy, you should avoid eating for 12 to 16 hours a day (FITBOOK reported).
-Now, researchers in a recent U.S. study have precisely determined the ideal eating window to positively impact longevity—so you can stay healthy and fit even in old age.1 Surprisingly, people who ate within an 11 to 12-hour window per day had the highest life expectancy.
-Those who had shorter or longer eating breaks could harm their health and life expectancy, according to the researchers.
+Now, researchers in a recent U.S. study have precisely determined the ideal eating window to positively impact longevity–so you can stay healthy and fit even in old age.1 Surprisingly, people who ate within an 11 to 12-hour window per day had the highest life expectancy.
+According to the researchers, those who take shorter or longer eating breaks could harm their health and life expectancy.

 The study used a prospective cohort design.
-Researchers relied on data from the NHANES survey (The National Health and Nutrition Examination Survey), which includes patient data and lab samples collected between 2003 and 2018.
+The researchers utilized data from the NHANES (The National Health and Nutrition Examination Survey).
+This includes patient data and lab samples collected between 2003 and 2018.
 These data were also linked to mortality rates up to December 2019.
 The following individuals were excluded from the study:

 • under 20 years old